 What is the Seniors Safety Line?

-The Seniors Safety Line (SSL) is the only 24-hour crisis and support line for seniors in Ontario who have experienced any type of abuse or neglect.
+The Seniors Safety Line (SSL) is operated by the Assaulted Women’s Help Line.
+The SSL is the only 24-hour crisis and support line for seniors in Ontario who have experienced any type of abuse or neglect.
 Callers receive emotional support, safety planning, information and referrals in over 200 languages.
 The SSL is a “senior friendly” service with a live counsellor available to help navigate often difficult systems, 7 days a week, 365 days a year.

 If you would like to talk, the SSL Staff are there to listen – day or night.